Sandman (Marvel Comics): Fictional character biography

 William Baker was born in Queens, New York.
 When he was three years old, his father abandoned him and his mother.
 In these early years, she took her son to Coney Island beach.
 He lost himself happily in sand sculptures, a craft he would use in secondary school under the encouragement of his teacher (and first crush), Miss Flint.

-In preparatory school, a boy named Vic bullied Baker until he learned to fight using an opponents' motions against themselves, a technique he performed as if he "slipped through their fingers like sand".
+In preparatory school, a boy named Vic bullied Baker until he learned to fight using an opponent's motions against themselves, a technique he performed as if he "slipped through their fingers like sand".
 Vic and his buddies eventually befriended Baker.
 In high school, William played on his school's football team, using the sport to channel his anger.
 While playing football, he adopted the nickname "Flint", after his former teacher.

 After Vic incurs a large gambling debt to a mobster, he begs Flint to fix a football game he bet on to pay off his debt.
 Flint does, but is kicked off the team after the coach discovers his involvement.
 The coach taunts Baker, telling him that he will accomplish nothing of importance in his life.
 Flint hits his ex-coach, resulting in his expulsion from school and the beginning of his life of crime.

 His illegal activity increases in depth and scope, turning him into a violent, bitter man.
 Eventually he ends up in prison on Ryker's Island where he meets his father, Floyd Baker.
 He is friendly to his father, but does not tell him who he is.
 He tells Floyd his nickname, Flint, and a false surname, Marko, inspired by his former coach's taunts about not "making a mark" on the world.
 He uses the alias Flint Marko from that point on (he changed his name also to prevent his mother from discovering he was a criminal).
 After Floyd is released from prison, Marko escapes.

-Marko flees to a nuclear testing site on a beach near Savannah, Georgia where he comes into contact with sand that had been irradiated by an experimental reactor.
-His body and the radioactive sand bond, changing Marko's molecular structure into sand.
+Marko flees to a nuclear testing site on a beach near Savannah, Georgia where he comes into contact with sand that had been irradiated by an experimental reactor, transforming his body into sand.
 Impressed, he calls himself the Sandman after his new powers.

 Marko clashes with Peter Parker/Spider-Man for the first time in Peter's high school.
 Spider-Man defeats Marko with a vacuum cleaner and hands it over to the police.
 The Sandman escapes by getting through his window after turning himself to sand, but is recaptured by the Human Torch after the Torch lures the Sandman to a building by disguising himself as Spider-Man, then activating the sprinkler system.
 After this Marko resurfaces as a member of the Sinister Six, led by Doctor Octopus.
 He battles Spider-Man inside an airtight metal box, which is activated when Spider-Man touches a card saying where the Vulture is, but the Sandman is defeated due to Spider-Man having stronger lungs than he does.